xymaxim/ytpb/README.rst

 What if you want (`link 1
 <https://www.reddit.com/r/youtube/comments/xnndkb/rewind_a_live_stream_more_than_12_hours/>`_,
 `link 2 <https://github.com/streamlink/streamlink/issues/2936/>`_) to seek back
 beyond the limit of the player?
-Some projects (see, e.g., `link 1
+Some projects (see, for example, `link 1
 <https://github.com/jmf1988/ytdash>`__, `link 2
 <https://github.com/rytsikau/ee.Yrewind>`__, `link 3
 <https://github.com/yt-dlp/yt-dlp/pull/6498>`__) try to provide ways to save the